 They are people who have chosen to follow the path of simple repetition and through discipline they became the best of the best.

 Back in the 1960’s a little known rock and roll group left Liverpool to play in German bars.
 When they came back they were The Beatles.

 What changed them?

 They had to play hour after hour after hour in the Hamburg clubs where they worked.

 The thing that really sets the high performers apart is their JOURNEYMAN approach.

-When I used to make cold calls for a living I was taught, at the time, that if I walked into 50 to 70 businesses a week I would earn between 40 thousand and 50 thousand dollars a year.
-(It was a lot of money at the time.)
-I was also told that it won’t work if you just walk into 50 businesses every Friday.
-What they were teaching me was that I needed to establish a HABIT, a daily operating system, that just involved 10 to 12 walkins on average every day.
-And you know what?
-I could do that in about an hour and a half and still be really effective.
+When I made cold calls for a living I understood that if I walked into 50 to 70 businesses a week I would earn between 40 thousand and 50 thousand dollars a year.
+It was a lot of money at the time.
+I learned that it didn’t work if I just walked into 50 businesses on Fridays.

 An average person making 100 attempts is going to beat a very good person who makes 10 attempts.
 Every time.